 - Book tours with transportation included.

 - Take the bus to the attractions.
-There are buses to Santa Elena Reserve, Monteverde Cloud Forest and Curi-Cancha Reserve.
+There are local buses to Santa Elena Reserve, Monteverde Cloud Forest and Curi-Cancha Reserve.

 Santa Elena Bosque Nuboso Shuttle Bus